How to Start Your Own LLC in Idaho - Complete Guide

 8. Determining Your Tax Status

-By default, Idaho LLCs are pass-through entities, meaning profits and losses flow directly to members' personal tax returns.
+Idaho LLCs have default pass-through entity, i.e. the profits and losses are passed directly to the personal tax returns of the members.

 Single-Member LLCs

-Taxed as a sole proprietorship.
-Income is reported on Schedule C, and self-employment taxes apply.
+Filed as a sole proprietorship.
+Income will be reported in Schedule C, and taxes on self-employment will be involved.

 Multi-Member LLCs

-Taxed as a partnership by default.
-File IRS Form 1065, and members report their share of profits on personal returns, paying self-employment taxes.
+Default taxed as a partnership.
+File IRS Form 1065, and members report their portion of personal returns profits, which are self-employment taxes.

-Idaho state taxes: Pass-through income is taxed at 5.8% for individuals, and corporations at 6%.
-Additional obligations may include sales, withholding, and unemployment taxes.
+Idaho state taxes: Pass-through income is taxed at 5.8 percent to persons, and corporations at 6 percent.
+The other liabilities can be sales, withholding and unemployment taxes.

 Open a Business Bank Account

-Keeps personal and business finances separate, supporting liability protection and easier accounting.
-You'll need your EIN and Certificate of Organization.
+Separates personal and business finances, which is helpful in protecting against liability and simplifying accounting.
+You will be required to have your EIN and Certificate of Organization.

 Get Business Insurance

-Essential to protect your investment.
-Types include general liability, professional liability (E&O), workers' compensation, property, equipment, commercial auto, and Business Owner's Policy (BOP).
+The same is necessary to secure your investment.
+These are general liability, professional liability (E&O), workers compensation, property, equipment, commercial auto and Business Owner Policy (BOP).

 Annual Reporting